I was asked the other day why I homeschool. Sigh. How not to answer in essay format.

 Our choice to home educate, now eleven years later, has definitely been the right choice.

-The only uncertainties I have about homeschooling was why I bought a white sofa.
+The only uncertainty I had about homeschooling was why I bought a white sofa.

 Utopia it is not.
 The girls have outgrown their penchant for white frilly dresses.
 I fit in writing, added a house build and homestead, and started a bed and breakfast last summer.
 One child graduated, now in post-secondary school, two in high school and our youngest nearly finished elementary school.